Optical transparency induced by a largely Purcell-enhanced quantum dot in a polarization-degenerate cavity

-To improve the optical interface of the quantum dots, we fabricate bullseye antennas by etching rings from the semiconductor membrane consisting of the p-i-n-i-n diode and a sacrificial AlGaAs-Si layer [white areas in Fig. 1 (a), see full fabrication details in the supplementary material].
-Figure 1 (b) shows the SEM image of a typical fabricated structure, where the dark areas represent the etched material and the vertical and horizontal tapered lines represent "bridges" that prevent the structure from collapsing \cite{Li2015}.
-A finite-difference-time-domain simulation of the far field emission of light from the antenna results in a Gaussian pattern with waist smaller than the numerical aperture (0.68) of collecting photons via the objective lens of our confocal optical setup.
-Such matching between the far field emission pattern and the numerical aperture highlights the potential of the antenna in efficiently exciting and collecting photons from quantum dots coupled to it.
-In addition, the simulated far field emission pattern is polarization independent.
-This polarization independence positions bullseye antennas promising for the coherent control of the spin of electrically charged quantum dots coupled to the antenna, which typically requires pulses of circularly polarized light \cite{Press2008,Stockill2016,Farfurnik2021}.
+To improve the optical interface of the quantum dots, we fabricate bullseye cavities by etching rings from the semiconductor membrane consisting of the p-i-n-i-n diode and a sacrificial AlGaAs-Si layer [white areas in Fig. 1 (a)] (see Section I of Supporting Information).
+Figure 1 (b) shows the SEM image of a typical fabricated structure, where the dark areas represent the etched material and the vertical and horizontal tapered lines represent "bridges" that enable the electrical charging of the dots and prevent the structure from collapsing \cite{Li2015}.
+A finite-difference-time-domain simulation of the far field emission of light from the cavity results in a nearly Gaussian pattern with waist smaller than the numerical aperture (0.68) of collecting photons via the objective lens of our optical setup, thereby highlighting the potential of the cavity in efficiently exciting and collecting photons from quantum dots coupled to it.
+In addition, the simulated far field emission modes are polarization degenerate, which we can experimentally verify by rotating quarter and half waveplates in the collection path of the setup (see Fig. S2 of Supporting Information).
+Such polarization degeneracy positions bullseye cavities promising for the coherent control of the spin of electrically charged quantum dots coupled to the cavity, which typically requires circularly polarized light \cite{Press2008,Stockill2016,Farfurnik2021}.